curegit/reversi-ai-dll/README.md

 #### `int index_to_position_i(int n)`

-Returns a horizontal index from a bit number.
+Returns a horizontal position from a bit number.

 The bit number is 0 to 63.
 The returned index is 0 to 7.